 More on keyboards

-At the beginning, I didn't plan to write about keyboard caps whitening but I had to do it anyway, so why not showing how it looked :)
+In the beginning, I didn’t plan to write about keyboard caps whitening but I had to do it anyway, so why not show how it looked 🙂

 I had five remaining keyboards to clean and whiten a bit so I decided to go an easy way this time.